ramteid/omni/docs/docs/getting-started/docker-deployment.md

 # Docker Deployment

-Get Clio running quickly using Docker Compose.
+Get Omni running quickly using Docker Compose.
 This guide covers development/testing deployments.
 For production, see the [Production Setup Guide](../deployment/production-setup).

 ## Prerequisites